yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

 ### Recommended Practices <span id="recommended-practices"></span>

-Because extensions are meant to be used by other people, you often need to take extra development effort.
+Because extensions are meant to be used by other people, you often need to make an extra effort during development.
 Below we introduce some common and recommended practices in creating high quality extensions.